 Harvard Business Review (HBR) insists that “place identity,” as in the employees’ sense of belonging, is paramount and that “when leaders encouraged adaptation and teams felt comfortable claiming the space as their own, they reported more place identity and generally felt better about the objective features of the space, like privacy, noise, and lighting.”
 Letting your employees provide feedback and help plan both their personal and communal spaces will encourage a sense of wellbeing and belonging in the office.

 Alternative approaches to seating chart design

 “Hot desking,” or the idea that employees pick a new work station each day, is a concept that has gained its adherents and critics.
-Without going completely freeform, you can explore approaches to your seating charge design that straddle the line between the traditional open office and new concepts.
+Without going completely freeform, you can explore approaches to your seating chart design that straddle the line between the traditional open office and new concepts.
 Increasingly, companies are embracing the trend of office spaces that are tailored to the work, rather than the position that worker holds.
-The site Retail Touch Points see this concept as one of the main trends to look out for in 2018 as finding a way to create the correct space for each job, and each team, is a way of both making each employee feel seen and valued, while also allowing for them to work at peak performance.
+The site, Retail Touch Points, sees this concept as one of the main trends to look out for in 2018 as finding a way to create the correct space for each job, and each team, is a way of both making each employee feel seen and valued, while also allowing for them to work at peak performance.

 But the idea of the work leading the design goes beyond that—many offices are playing with the even more practical idea of creating different kinds of space beyond the individual workspace.
 While the idea of simply creating new spaces can seem to lack direction, there are plenty of examples of alternative strategies for organizing your space available.
 In addition, Adam Felson, founder of officemorph laid out the types of space he sees as necessary for every office with Entrepreneur: